qntm/base65536/README.md

 This fits comfortably in a Tweet, with an extravagant 12 characters left over for your comment.

 And of course, the worse you are HATETRIS, the shorter your replay is, and the more room you have for invective.

-I haven't actually implemented this as part of HATETRIS yet but I'll get to it eventually.

 ## License